Ryuker/react-tutorial-vite/README.md

-# React-Tutorial in Typescript using Vite
+# React-Tutorial Components in Typescript using Vite
 React Tutorial components rewritten in Typescript

 uses node 16.14.2